 With a failing pregnancy, even though it was unviable and absolutely going to end in miscarriage I was denied care and/termination because there was a heartbeat, albeit an extremely slow one, because of the law.
-(Marie)

 [Intervention] was against the law and although the hospital knew it was not going to be a viable pregnancy they had to wait for the heartbeat to stop before they could do anything.
-(Georgia)

 There may be good clinical reasons to offer expectant miscarriage management.
 However, Marie and Georgia connected their experience to the Amendment and incorporated it into their narratives of denial of care.
 They suggested that in their cases, fetal demise was inevitable, and they would have preferred prompt intervention.
 Their statements suggest that they experienced denial of care less as expectant management than as enforcement of a law preventing timely action.
 Marie and Georgia perceived that the Amendment made the heartbeat a legal obstacle to care.
 Their interpretation engages one of the Amendment’s many official gaps.
 References to the ‘fetal heartbeat’ were frequent across survey responses discussing miscarriage, even where HCPs did not raise constitutional issues.
-Irish clinical guidelines on management of ectopic pregnancy and miscarriage did not directly reference the Amendment or emphasise the heartbeat as a key legal criterion.
-Only a conservative interpretation of the Amendment, equating fetal heartbeat with the presence of constitutionally-protected life, might have required withholding treatment until the heartbeat stops, even if the fetus could not be born alive.
+Irish clinical guidelines on the management of ectopic pregnancy and miscarriage did not directly reference the Amendment or emphasize the heartbeat as a key legal criterion.
+Only a conservative interpretation of the Amendment, equating fetal heartbeat with the presence of constitutionally protected life, might have required withholding treatment until the heartbeat stops, even if the fetus could not be born alive.
 There is evidence that this interpretation had purchase in some hospitals.
 It came to public attention when Savita Halappanavar died of sepsis in 2012.
 Her doctors refused to terminate her pregnancy, even though miscarriage was inevitable and her health was at increasing risk.
-Her medical team believed that the Amendment ‘tied their hands’ while the foetus had a heartbeat, unless and until her condition was immediately life-threatening.
+Her medical team believed that the Amendment ‘tied their hands’ while the foetus had a heartbeat, unless and until her condition was immediately life threatening.
 After her death, both pro-choice and anti-abortion lawyers debated this interpretation of the Amendment.
 No court ever came a definitive conclusion.
-But Marie and Georgia nevertheless lived a legality in which the Amendment could be invoked to prohibit safe miscarriage care.
+Nevertheless, Marie and Georgia lived a legality in which the Amendment could be invoked to prohibit safe miscarriage care.

-Evelyn’s doctors delayed in addressing an ectopic pregnancy; she attributed that delay to the Amendment.
-While waiting for treatment, she fainted at her GP’s office and was taken to hospital by ambulance:

-Had an ectopic pregnancy of unknown origin.
-Had to wait so many weeks to show wasn't developing due to 8th amendment even though I knew myself.
+Evelyn’s doctors delayed addressing an ectopic pregnancy; she attributed that delay to the Amendment.
+While waiting for treatment, she fainted at her GP’s office and was taken to hospital by ambulance: ‘Had an ectopic pregnancy of unknown origin.
+Had to wait so many weeks to show wasn’t developing due to 8th amendment even though I knew myself.’

 Following the so-called ‘doctrine of double effect’, doctors may be reluctant to directly end fetal life, unless the woman’s own life is at immediate risk.
 Instead of ending a tubal ectopic pregnancy, they might wait to see if it ends spontaneously.
-To some extent, the Amendment constitutionalised the doctrine of double effect; establishing equivalent fetal and maternal rights to life, prioritising the former, and disregarding maternal autonomy and health.
+To some extent, the Amendment constitutionalized the doctrine of double effect, establishing equivalent fetal and maternal rights to life, prioritizing the former, and disregarding maternal autonomy and health.
 However, no law-making authority ever validated this approach to the Amendment in childbirth.